Google Ads CPC Benchmarks

 3. External Market Drivers

-Several external forces are dictating these trends:
+Several external forces are shaping these metrics:

 4. Campaign Divergence & Advertiser Behavior